IASIKO/TBCxUSAID/README.md

 1. **app folder** - Houses JavaScript files for specific sections:

-   - **header folder** - Contains the JavaScript logic for the header.
+   - **header.js** - Contains the JavaScript logic for the header.
    - **sections folder** - Includes sub-folders for each section:
-     - **courses folder** - Manages the dynamic display of various courses.
+     - **courses.js** - Manages the dynamic display of various courses.
-     - **partners folder** - Handles the slider showcasing different partners.
+     - **slider.js** - Handles the slider showcasing different partners.
-     - **questions folder** - Implements the accordion feature for organized information presentation.
+     - **accordion.js** - Implements the accordion feature for organized information presentation.

 2. **assets folder** - Stores image and font resources for the application: